kesh-lang/kesh/examples.md

 true or false   --> true
 ```

 Everything is an expression.
-Conditionals are either the old `if…else…`, the ternary `…if…else…` or pattern-matching `match`.
+Conditionals are either the old `if…else…` construct, the ternary `…if…else…` or pattern-matching `match`.

 ```lua
 old: if age < 13 {